By Gwenn Voelckers

 For Personal Enjoyment and Pampering

 • A subscription to online lessons, classes, workshops, and tutorials.
 Do you have a single friend who aspires to play the piano?
-Check out online music lessons.
+Check out online music lessons and go to this website.
+Or if someone needs piano tuning services, refer them to an experienced professional to ensure that the piano is in perfect tune when used.
 A divorced sister who eats supper directly from the take-out container?
 Consider a cooking class.
 Or a widowed mother interested in life-long learning?
 A continuing education course might delight her.
 There are so many possibilities!

 • An opportunity to be “treated like royalty.”
 How many of your friends who live alone indulge themselves in luxury services?
 My guess is not many, if they’re like me.
 But that’s what makes this the perfect gift!

 Why not surprise her with a spa certificate for a massage, facial, manicure, or pedicure?
 Or make his day with a certificate for a gentleman’s facial or deep tissue or sports massage?